1975 Lamborghini Countach LP400 "Periscopio"

-October 29, 1981 Mr. Thomas Mittler of Mishawaka, Indiana purchased the car from Royal Classic Motors.
-September 1984 Mr. Mittler traded the car for a Ferrari BB512.
+October 29, 1981 Mr. Thomas Mittler, a well known collector, from Mishawaka, Indiana purchased the car from Royal Classic Motors

 The car has been in a private collection since 1984 with very little use.

 In the summer of 2017 a comprehensive engine rebuild was completed (engine number 1120034).
 The car is in very original condition with the exception of having a color change to red and the interior changed to black sometime early in its life.
 The current colors have been present since Mr. Mittler purchased the car in 1981.
-The original color was Acapulco Blue with a Ivory/Blue interior.
+The original color was Blu Notte with a Ivory/Blue interior.
 From service records the car has only traveled 190 miles in the last 20 years!
 The tires are date coded 1981!
 In 1988 the car was photographed by Hallmark Cards for use in a 1989-1990 school year calendar and jigsaw puzzle, I am sure that the calendar inspired many a young school boy!
 The car has been stored in a climate controlled environment for the last 33 years and is in very good condition considering the age of the paint.
-It is in running and driving condition save for the tires that would need to be replaced before it was ready for road use.

 Seriously interested buyers are welcome to contact Jeff Moore at email@example.com.
 I also welcome you to come inspect the car in person.